sparkle-project/sparkle-project.github.io/documentation/publishing/index.md

 Put a copy of your .app (with the same name as the version it's replacing) in a .zip, .tar.gz, or .tar.bz2.
 If you distribute your .app in a .dmg, do not zip up the .dmg.

 Alternatively, create an Installer .pkg with the same name as your app and put that .pkg in one of the aforementioned archive formats.
+By default Sparkle launches Installer with a GUI.
+If instead of .pkg extension you use .sparkle_guided.pkg, then installation will run in the backround without asking the user to confirm each step.

 ### Secure your update

-In order to prevent corruption and man-in-the-middle attacks against your users, you must serve your updates over https or cryptographically sign your updates (or choose to do both!).
+In order to prevent corruption and man-in-the-middle attacks against your users, you must cryptographically sign your updates.

 To cryptographically sign your updates, Sparkle includes a script to help you make a DSA signature of the archive.
 From the Sparkle distribution:

     ./bin/sign_update path_to_your_update.zip path_to_your_dsa_priv.pem

 The output string is your update's DSA signature; you'll add this as an attribute to your enclosure in the next step.
 You can remove any newlines in this string.

+Additionally, in Mac OS X 10.11 Apple has added App Transport Security policy which blocks Mac apps from using insecure HTTP connections.
+This restriction applies to Sparkle as well, so you will need to serve your appcast and the update files over HTTPS.

 ### Update your appcast